Destinations » Asia » Southeast Asia »

 新加坡 / Singapura / சிங்கப்பூர்

-lived on the island of Singapore in great numbers for about 150 years and that's
+Singapore has only been inhabited in great numbers for about 150 years and the present

-The island nation began to grow in population in the late 1800s when the British
+Singapore began to grow in population in the late 1800s when the British took over,

-took over, but its growth and expansion was limited due to the limited land area
+but its growth and expansion was limited due to the limited land area on the island.

-on the island.
-This limited land space didn't prevent growth though as the island
+This limited land space didn't prevent growth though as the island, sitting

 Like many nations, Singapore's